antoscardi/Analysis_of_an_Adult_Sleep_EEG/README.md

 # 💤 Analysis of an Adult Sleep EEG

 ## 📌 Overview
 This project analyzes overnight EEG recordings 🧠 to identify sleep stages and patterns.
 The MATLAB script applies various signal processing techniques 🎛️ to extract meaningful brain activity trends over a night of sleep.
+The full project description can be found [here](./Analysis_of_an_Adult_Sleep_EEG.pdf).

 ## 🔍 Features
 - **Preprocessing 🎚️:** Down-sampling, mean subtraction, and anti-aliasing filtering.